 Set your freezer to 0° F

-Knowing that there will be a problem is key here – set your freezer to a colder level will give you a longer period after to keep your food safe.
+Knowing that there will be a problem is key here – setting your freezer to a colder level will give you a longer period afterward to keep your food safe.
 You can return it to your normal setting once the emergency has passed.

 Stock your freezer with ice

 Fill empty 2-liter soda bottles or water jugs or even good zip top bags (I would double bag the freezer bags) with water and set them into dead spaces in your freezer.
 Not only will this help keep your freezer working efficiently all the time, it gives you a buffer when the power goes out.
 You’ve got a ready made cooler.
 Plus, it’s another hidden source of drinkable water in the case of an emergency.